Donald Card: Role in National Reconciliation

 In 2004, during the inauguration of the Nelson Mandela Centre of Memory, Card gained international media attention when he returned 78 handwritten letters written by Nelson Mandela on Robben Island between 1969 and 1971.
 The gesture was interpreted as a powerful act of personal and national reconciliation.
-President Mandela publicly thanked Card and acknowledged his careful preservation of the letters over three decades.
+Mandela publicly thanked Card and acknowledged his careful preservation of the letters over three decades.
 The two remained friends thereafter and corresponded frequently in the years that followed.

 Cultural Depiction

 Cry Freedom

 Card was portrayed by British actor Julian Glover in Cry Freedom (1987), a biographical drama directed by Richard Attenborough.
-The film centres on the relationship between journalist Donald Woods, played by Kevin Kline, and anti-apartheid activist Steve Biko, portrayed by Denzel Washington, set against the backdrop of South Africa’s political unrest.
-Card is depicted as a senior establishment figure, navigating the legal and political tensions of the apartheid regime.
+The film centres on the relationship between journalist Donald Woods, played by Kevin Kline, and anti-apartheid activist Steve Biko, portrayed by Denzel Washington, set against set against the backdrop of apartheid-era South Africa.
+Card is depicted as a senior establishment figure who assists Woods in his escape from South Africa, as he travels via Lesotho and ultimately secures political asylum in the United Kingdom.
 Following the film’s release, Card and Attenborough developed a close friendship, united by shared concerns over justice and reconciliation.

+The film received significant critical recognition, including three Academy Award nominations for Best Supporting Actor, Best Original Score, and Best Original Song.
+It was nominated for the BAFTA Award for Best Film.
+It also won the Peace Film Award at the Berlin International Film Festival and received further recognition, including a Political Film Society Award for Human Rights and NAACP Image Awards.